fabiokerstens/FDIR_PQ9/README.md

 ## 4. Results

 ### 4.1 Testing with LaunchPad
 In the first phase of the software testing campaign tests were performed with the LaunchPad development board, where simple ping, housekeeping and FTDebug commands were tested.
 The LaunchPad board was configured ran on a software very comparable to the one present on FLATSAT, and provided a simple and fast way to verify the software.
-For tests with the LaunchPad  **ADD RESULTS HERE**
+Testing the LaunchPad across the memory addree range give above results in the following graph.

 <p align="center">
   <img src="figures/ti_error_graph.png" width = "500">